 Guy attended Iolani School where he graduated in 1972.
 Iolani is not as well known as its rival, Punahou because no presidents of the U.S. went there, but he got a fantastic and formative education there.
 (Punahou is “USC,” and Iolani is “Stanford.”)
 Guy owes his writing career to Harold Keables, his AP English teacher.
 Keables taught him that the key to writing is editing.
 The fact that Guy has written thirteen books (or one book thirteen times) would shock and delight Harold Keables.

 After Iolani, Guy matriculated to Stanford.
 He graduated in 1976 with a major in psychology which was the easiest major he could find.
 After Stanford, Guy attended the law school at U.C.
 Davis because, like all Asian-American parents, his folks wanted him to be a doctor, lawyer, or dentist.
-He only lasted one week because he couldn’t deal with the law school teachers telling me that he was crap and that they were going to remake him.
+He only lasted one week because he couldn’t deal with the law school teachers telling him that he was crap and that they were going to remake him.

 The following year Guy entered the MBA program at UCLA.
 He liked this curriculum much better.
 While there, he worked for a fine-jewelry manufacturer called Nova Stylings; hence, his first real job was counting diamonds.
 From Nova, its CEO Marty Gruber, and his Jewish colleagues in the jewelry business, Guy learned how to sell, and this skill was vital to his career.